Lee Styslinger III: Sports

 In 2006, Styslinger became one of thirty trustees for the United States Ski and Snowboard Association, and, in September 2014, he joined the board of the International Tennis Hall of Fame.
 A member of the Augusta National Golf Club in Georgia, he is also a part of the Masters Tournament committee and involved with events such as the Latin America Amateur Championship.
 In early February 2014, he was paired with Steven Bowditch at the AT&T Pebble Beach National Pro-Am.
 He is part of the ownership team behind the newly formed professional soccer team Birmingham Legion FC (United Soccer League) for Birmingham, Alabama.
 The team became active in 2019.

 Philanthropy

 Styslinger serves on the board for the Altec/Styslinger Foundation.
 The Foundation is focused on supporting education and health care initiatives and has gifted funds to the University of Alabama at Birmingham for the development of a renovated Genomic Medicine and Data Sciences Building.
 He also serves as the Fundraising Co-Chair for Birmingham Promise, a program established to create academic and economic opportunities for graduating students in the community, and on the board of the Hoover Institution.
 In 2021, Styslinger was named the recipient of the Outstanding Philanthropist Award by the Alabama Chapter of the Association of Fundraising Professionals.

+In 2025, the University of Alabama renamed its College of Engineering in honor of Styslinger's father, Lee J. Styslinger Jr., following a gift commitment from the Styslinger family.